Adiaslow/cloth-of-gold-p5/README.md

 ## Gameplay

-The game begins with each player placing their initial population (10 units) into the world.
+The game begins with each player taking turns placing their initial population (up to 10 units) into the world.
 Each round consists of three phases:

-1. The world is updated based on the rules described above for 168 generations (7 24-hour days).
+1. Players take turns placing units in the world (up to 10 units each)
-2. The scores of each player are updated based on the number of units each player has in the world.
+2. The world is updated based on the rules described below for 168 generations (7 24-hour days)
-3. The players take turns placing units in the world.
+3. The scores of each player are updated based on both unit count and territory control

 The game ends when the win condition of one of the players is met or when the mutual loss condition is met.